CoopQ: Cooperative Game Inspired Layerwise Mixed Precision Quantization for LLMs: Introduction

-To overcome limitations associated with conventional layer-wise heuristics in mixed-precision quantization, we frame this problem as a cooperative game among LLM layers and leverage Shapley value analysis \citep{shapley:book1952, ghorbani2020neuronshapley} to evaluate each layer's expected marginal contribution under quantization-induced interactions.
-Specifically, we define the game's payoff as the change in per-token negative log-likelihood resulting from quantization.
+To overcome limitations associated with conventional layerwise heuristics in mixed-precision quantization, we frame this problem as a cooperative game among LLM layers and leverage Shapley value analysis \citep{shapley:book1952, ghorbani2020neuronshapley} to evaluate each layer's expected marginal contribution under quantization-induced interactions.
+We define the game's payoff as the change in per-token negative log-likelihood resulting from quantization because minimizing it is monotonically equivalent to minimizing Perplexity.
+This ensures direct alignment with preserving model capability.
 Direct computation of Shapley values is computationally prohibitive for LLMs, thus we employ Monte-Carlo permutation sampling for efficient approximation.

 Unlike prior interpretability approaches that measure layer contributions by complete pruning—an approach known to severely degrade performance and result in unreliable, high-variance Shapley estimates \citep{zhang2024investigating}—we propose Shapley-based Progressive Quantization Estimation (SPQE).
 SPQE uniformly quantizes the model to a moderate baseline precision and then progressively reduces the precision of each layer to a lower precision within each Monte-Carlo sampled permutation.
 This progressive strategy maintains model stability, allowing incremental rather than catastrophic performance degradation.
 Consequently, our approach yields accurate and low-variance Shapley estimates.